distribution/distribution/docs/deploying.md

 Next, create the service, granting it access to the two secrets and constraining it to only run on nodes with the label `registry=true`.
 Besides the constraint, you are also specifying that only a single replica should run at a time.
-The exammple bind-mounts `/mnt/registry` on the swarm node to `/var/lib/registry/` within the container.
+The example bind-mounts `/mnt/registry` on the swarm node to `/var/lib/registry/` within the container.

 By default, secrets are mounted into a service at `/run/<secret-name>`.